Skip to content

 Management

 Seek prompt medical advice if you have symptoms of food poisoning.
 Fluid replacement is usually required.
-Advise sick food handlers to stay away from work till the illness is over.
+Sick food handlers should stay away from work until recovery.

 Prevention